darshandathiya2/MedSegEvaluator/docs/source/performance_metrics.rst

     Dice = \frac{2 \cdot |A \cap B|}{|A| + |B|}

 Where:
-$A$ is the set of voxels/pixels in the ground truth mask, $B$ is the set of voxels/pixels in the predicted mask.
+:math:`A` is the set of voxels/pixels in the ground truth mask, :math:`B` is the set of voxels/pixels in the predicted mask.

 Usage::